Greek-Style Zucchini Noodles (Video)

 - Serve right away.

-Then remove the garlic, add Greek Seasoning to the oil, add zucchini noodles and stir-fry just until they start to soften.
-Turn off heat and stir in the tomato-olive mixture.
+- Then remove the garlic, add Greek Seasoning to the oil, add zucchini noodles and stir-fry just until they start to soften.

 Make it a Meal: